gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     The rest of the tutorial focusses on writing the input files and performing the molecular dynamics simulation.

-.. include:: ../contact/supportme.rst

 Energy minimization
 ===================

 ..  container:: justify

-    It is clear from the configuration (.gro) file that the molecules and ions are currently in a quite unphysical configuration (i.e. too regularly aligned).
-It would be risky to directly perform a molecular dynamics simulation;
-    atoms would undergo huge forces, accelerate, and the system could eventually explode.
+    It is clear from the configuration (.gro) file that the molecules and ions are currently in a quite unphysical configuration.
+It would be risky to directly start the molecular dynamics simulation as atoms would undergo huge forces, accelerate, and the system could eventually explode.

+..  container:: justify

     In order to bring the system into a favorable state, let us perform an energy minimization which consists in moving the atoms until the forces between them are reasonable.

+..  container:: justify

-    Open a blank file, call it min.mdp, and save it in the 'inputs/' folder.
-Copy the following lines into min.mdp:
+    Open a blank file, call it *min.mdp*, and save it in the *inputs/* folder.
+Copy the following lines into *min.mdp*:

 ..  code-block:: bw
-    :caption: *to be copied in inputs/min.mdp*

     integrator = steep
     nsteps = 5000

 ..  container:: justify

-    These commands specify to GROMACS that the algorithm to be used is the |speepest-descent|, which moves the atoms following the direction of the largest forces until one of the stopping criterial is reached.
-The 'nsteps' command specifies the maximum number of steps to perform.
+    These two commands specify to GROMACS that the algorithm to be used is the |speepest-descent| :cite:`debye1909naherungsformeln`, which moves the atoms following the direction of the largest forces until one of the stopping criterial is reached.
+The *nsteps* command specifies the maximum number of steps to perform.

 .. |speepest-descent| raw:: html